PF2-pasteur-fr/checkMyIndex/README.md

 ### Locally

-One can use the application locally running the two following lines in R:
+If both *shiny* and *shinyjs* R packages are already installed, one can use the application locally running the two following lines in R:

 `library(shiny)`